 In the corporate form of a business, the expanded accounting equation is different.
 It includes paid-in capital, revenue, expenses, dividends, and treasury stock.
 Here is what the expanded accounting equation for corporations looks like:

 Assets = Liabilities + Paid-in Capital + Revenue – Expense – Dividends – Treasury Stock

 While the basic accounting equation may appear simple, it can grow more complicated in practical use.
 Let’s look at a few examples to depict how transactions can affect the accounting equation.
 Let’s start with the first example.

 You started an eCommerce website that will sell clothing.
 So far, it has saved up to $15,000 for you to invest in your new business.
 That $15,000 is now part of the equity of your business.
 Therefore, you need to increase your assets to balance the accounting equation.
 So your equation would look like this:

 $15,000 Assets = $0 Liabilities + $15,000 Equity

 Your eCommerce business needs a computer and some inventory to start your new endeavor.
-You spend $5,000 between the computer and inventory that’s purchases with the company credit card.
+You spend $5,000 between the computer and inventory that’s purchased with the company credit card.
 This makes it a liability since it’s a debt and an asset.
-This is how the equation would look like:
+This is what the equation would look like:

 $5,000 Assets = $5,000 Liabilities + $0 Equity